Associate Professor Andrew Zalesky

 - Zalesky A, Cropley V, Wannan C. Connectivity shapes cortical thickness reductions in schizophrenia: ‘Regions that link together, thin together’.
 American Journal of Psychiatry.
 American Psychiatric Publishing.
 2019.

-- Sabaroedin K, Tiego J, Parkes L, Sforazzini F, Finlay A, Johnson B, Pinar A, Cropley V, Harrison B, Zalesky A, Pantelis C, Bellgrove MA, Fornito A. Functional Connectivity of Corticostriatal Circuitry and Psychosis-like Experiences in the General Community.
-Biological Psychiatry.
+- Sabaroedin K, Tiego J, Parkes L, Sforazzini F, Finlay A, Johnson B, Pinar A, Cropley V, Harrison B, Zalesky A, Pantelis C, Bellgrove M, Fornito A. Functional Connectivity of Corticostriatal Circuitry and Psychosis-like Experiences in the General Community.
+BIOLOGICAL PSYCHIATRY.
 Elsevier Science.
-2019.
+2019, Vol. 86, Issue 1.
 DOI: 10.1016/j.biopsych.2019.02.013

 - Laskaris L, Zalesky A, Shannon Weickert C, Di Biase M, Chana G, Baune BT, Bousman C, Nelson C, McGorry P, Everall I, Pantelis C, Cropley V. Investigation of peripheral complement factors across stages of psychosis.
 SCHIZOPHRENIA RESEARCH.
 Elsevier Science.
 2019, Vol. 204.
 DOI: 10.1016/j.schres.2018.11.035